ice-csic-astroexotic/ML-Poppyns/README.md

 ## How to use the code?

-Navigate to the `tutorials/tutorial_notebook` directory, where eight Jupyter Notebooks introduce the different parts of our code.
-You can also check the full documentation for further details (see below).
+Navigate to the `tutorials/tutorial_notebook` directory, where several Jupyter Notebooks introduce the different parts of our code.
+You can also check out the full documentation for further details (see below).

 ## Documentation

-Documentation can be compiled into an HTML webpage by running:
+The documentation for this project is located in the `docs` directory and can be compiled into an HTML webpage by running
 ```commandline
 mkdocs serve
 ```
 with the environment activated.
-This command will create an URL that will be shown on terminal where to access the full documentation.
+This command creates a URL that will be shown in the terminal.
+Click on it to access the full documentation.

 ## For Developers